-Head Injuries usually result in minor bruises or bumps; however, some head injuries can be very severe and even fatal.
+Head Injuries usually result in minor bruises or bumps, however, some head injuries can be very serious and even fatal.

-Call 911 immediately if:

-- 1. The patient has had a seizure

-- Slurs while speaking

-- 3. Patient's pupils are unequal in size

-- 4. Inabilities in the usage of body parts or motor skills

-- 5. Loss of balance (make sure to tell the patient to sit down)

-- 6. Confusion

-- Discoloration in the face

-- A severe headache

-- 9. Severe bleeding from the head, nose, ears or face
+If these signs appear call 911 immediately: If the victim has a seizure, slurs while speaking, if the patient's pupils are unequal in size, any inabilities in the usage of body parts or motor skills, any loss of balance (make sure to tell the patient to sit down), confusion, any discoloration in the face, a severe headache or if there's any severe bleeding from the head, nose, ears or face call 911 immediately.

 Do Not attempt to remove any articles off of the patient and unless necessary, do not move the patient.
 Cover the wound if blood is immense; however, do not apply any pressure for any head injuries (lightly cover the wound).
-Call 911 and perform CPR if the patient is without a pulse and unconscious or non-responsive.
+If the patient falls unconscious or is non-responsive without a pulse make sure to call 911 and perform CPR.

-Spinal Injuries are very dangerous.
-If any suspicion, whatsoever, of a spinal injury, do not move the patient.
+Spinal Injuries are very serious.
+If any suspicion, whatsoever, of a spinal injury do not move the patient.
 If the patient has had a head injury, back pain, has any numbness or lacks control of limbs, bladder or bowels-suspect a spinal injury.

-Treatment: call 911.
+Treatment: Call 911.
 Make sure to keep the patient from moving.
 Perform CPR, if needed.
-If there isn't a pulse, make sure to perform chest compressions.
-Do not remove any items from the patient.
-If the patient is vomiting or is bleeding from the mouth or nose, turn the patient on his/her side only if there are two responders-making sure to move the patient following each responders movement.
+If there isn't a pulse make sure to perform chest compressions.
+Do not remove any items off the patient.
+If the patient is vomiting or is bleeding from the mouth or nose turn the patient on his/her side only if there are 2 responders-making sure to move the patient in accordance with each responders movement.

-It's not recommended to use a cervical collar.
-There is no real evidence of a benefit for cervical collars.
+A cervical collar is not recommended.
+There is no good evidence of a benefit for cervical collars.
 Have the patient remain as still as possible until EMS arrives.